GlizyMcguire/capitalcitycontractors/desktop-app/QUICK-START.md

 - About 150-200 MB file

 **Why Administrator?** Windows requires admin privileges to create symbolic links during the build process.

+**Note:** The build automatically copies the CRM files before building.
+If you update the CRM code, just run `npm run build-win` again to rebuild with the latest changes.

 ---